pinekta/geta-setta/README.md

 ## Contributing

 Contributions are welcome!
+This project adheres to a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.
 Please read [CONTRIBUTING](./CONTRIBUTING.md) for details.

 ## Copyright